-10.4.3 Discussion of the results
+10.4.3 Discussion on the results

-The results in Figs. 10.7-10.9 illustrate that although the relay control method can help the user to track the desired HR profile, the performance of the ISMC/PID PID control and the auditory converter is superior compared to the relay controller.
-Indeed, compared to the relay controller, the proposed actuator-based event-driven PID controller as well as ISM controller can prevent major overshooting in the HR responses.
+In order to compare the performance of different controllers quantitatively, we use the discrete-time cumulative root mean square (RMS) value of the tracking error, as where N denotes the number of samples.
+Indeed, the RMS value gives a measure of the average energy in the error signal.
+The average quantitative results for different controllers, exploited in this project, can be seen in Table 10.2.
+The results in Table 10.2, and further, Fig 10.8-10.10 illustrate that although the relay control method can help the user to track the desired HR profile, the performance of the ISMC/PID control and the auditory converter is superior compared to the relay controller.
+Indeed, compared to the relay controller, the proposed actuator-based event-driven PID controller prevents major overshooting in the HR responses.
 This may be important, i.e. in cardiac rehabilitation.